Videos and eyewitnesses refute federal account of Minneapolis shooting

 Anger was already growing over federal agents' aggressive approach

 Before the latest fatal shooting, NPR reporters on the ground in Minneapolis have witnessed federal agents pulling people off the streets and out of their cars or questioning people of color on their immigration status.
-Those arrested include a 5-year old now in detention with his father in Texas.
+Those arrested include a 5-year-old boy now in detention with his father in Texas.
 Agents also dragged an older Hmong man into his front yard, wearing only his underwear in subzero cold, even though he's been a U.S. citizen for decades.
-The family told the Associated Press that agents barged into the home and arrested the man with guns drawn despite not having a warrant.
+The family told The Associated Press that agents barged into the home and arrested the man with guns drawn despite not having a warrant.

 Such actions, and now Pretti's killing, have escalated anger and frustration among residents like Linda Gotlieb.
 The health care worker joined the crowd of protesters at the site of the latest shooting, standing feet from a row of local police in full face masks and riot gear.